Check out everything you need to know about what to expect during summer at camp.

 Will I get time off at camp?

 Yes.
-Every camp schedule is different but you should get some time off at least once a day as well as several full days off during the summer.
+Every camp schedule is different but you should get some time off at least once a day as well as a number of full days off during the summer.

 What can I do during my time off at camp?

-At most camps, scheduled time off within the day will need to be spent on camp property.
-You may choose to rest, catch up with friends or contact home - your camp will let you know what you can and can't do during this time.
+At most camps, scheduled time off within the day will need to be spent on camp.
+You may choose to rest, catch up with friends or contact home- your camp will let you know what you can and can't do during this time.
 Your full days off can be spent however you like.
-Explore the surrounding areas, head into town or go to the local diner for food - the options are endless.
+Explore the surrounding areas, head to Walmart or go to the local diner for food- the options are endless.

 Will I be able to contact my family and friends at camp?